-I will use almost the same approach as that for the first word, providing stimulus to the students on the subject.
+I will use almost the same approach that for the first word, providing stimulus to the students on the subject.
 I will ask them what they intend to do after their graduation or which career they have chosen.
 If they are certain of their choice and if they have already made their decision.
-I would [tense shift] write the idiom on the board, going on speaking of the topic with the students.
+I would write the idiom on the board going on speaking of the topic with the students.

-Depending on the age or level of my students, I will use a game like a crossword with other fruit names; I will show pictures of fruits to the younger ones.
+Depending on the age or level of my students, I will use a game like a crossword with other fruit names or I will show pictures of fruits with the younger ones.

 I will draw two adjoined houses on the board and ask the students to tell me what they see.
-If they don’t find the good [right/proper/suitable/correct] word, I will tell them what it is, and write it on the board.
-Then I will ask them to find other examples to verify their comprehension and enable them to practice on this word.
+If they don’t find the good word, I will tell them, and write it on the board.
+Then, I will ask them to find other examples to verify their comprehension and enable them to practice on this word.

 I will ask them to give me synonyms of “nervous” to see whether someone knows the word or not.
 After that, I will ask them if they have ever been jittery before and let them speak about their experience.

-I will probably mime a sign or show some images of sign language to let them find the word.
-Another time, I will ask them to find other definitions of this word and examples for each one.
+I will probably mime a sign or show some of sign language to let them find the word.
+In a second time, I will ask them to find other definitions of this word and examples for each one.

-All the approaches of eliciting information are efficient in condition providing that the teacher asks a question in order to enable the students to give opinions, ideas or share knowledge.
-Many materials can be used to help the teacher in the eliciting information process, like pictures, books or movies.
-Nowadays, students could be more receptive to using multimedia tools to improve their communication skills.
-The use of a CD ROM or the Internet could be very efficient effective to learn [!!!] to teach them new words, idioms or grammatical structures.
+All the approaches of eliciting information are efficient in condition that the teacher asks a question in order to enable the students to give opinions, ideas or share knowledge.
+Many materials can be use to help the teacher in the eliciting information process like pictures, books or movies.
+Nowadays, the students could be more receptive to multimedia tools to improve their communication skills.
+The use of a CD ROM or Internet could be very efficient to learn them new words, idioms or grammatical structures.
 It is a very interactive way to learn and a good means to improve independent learning process.

 thank you for your help